isustate/Get-Data/README.md

     including: mean, Mean and std.

 2. Imports tables from two UCI HAR Datasets: Train and Test.
-Example file content imported: x_train.txt: Sensor data y_train.txt: Activity list subject_train.txt: Subject list
+Example file content imported:
+	-x_train.txt: Sensor data
+	-y_train.txt: Activity list
+	-subject_train.txt: Subject list

-3.  x_<test/train> is subsetted only to fields with mean, Mean or std.
-Subject and Activity appended to datasets.
-    Train and test data are combined and averages created for subject and activity which is outputted to SubjectActivityMeans.txt
+3.  x_train/x_test vector measurements are is subsetted to measures of mean, Mean or std.
+Subject and activity are binded to vector measurements.
+Train and test measurement datasets are combined.
+Mean of each vector measurement are calculated at the subject and activity level.
+Tidy dataset with averages is outputed to SubjectActivityMeans.txt

 Output File(s):
 =================